 In May 2016, Queensland Country and ECU announced their intention to merge to create a stronger future and build a major local banking force in Queensland, with assets exceeding $1.5 billion and a customer base of over 70,000 Queenslanders.

-This page will provide updates for Members, to keep you informed of the process of the merger, which is expected to take place in 2017.
+This page will provide updates for Members, to keep you informed of the process of the two mergers.

 Find out more

 Please visit this page regularly for updates, or call us on 1800 075 078 for more information.
 To submit an enquiry or any feedback, you can also email email@example.com.

 ECU Merge Sept 1

 What is happening with the merger?

 At 4pm Friday 1 September 2017, ECU will commence the final stage of our full transition to Queensland Country and we will come together under one banking system and one brand.
 This will culminate in a stronger and better credit union for our Members.

 If you have any queries the Welcome Guide and Welcome Letter sent to you provide lots of useful information.
 ECU's Contact Centre 1800 383 791 is here to help and will be open extended hours over the conversion weekend.